weiping-playnext/Zenject/Documentation/Factories.md

 The binding syntax is almost identical to <a href="../README.md#binding">normal bindings</a>, with the exception of the following:

-Where:

 * **ContractType** = The contract type returned from the factory Create method

 * **PlaceholderFactoryType** = The class deriving from `PlaceholderFactory`

 * **WithFactoryArguments** = If you want to inject extra argumentsinto your placeholder factory derived class, you can include them here.
 Note that WithArguments applies to the actual instantiated type and not the factory.

 ## <a id="abstract-factories"></a>Abstract Factories